Scheduling

 Note

-When the scheduler applied on an interface is configured with the algorithm HTB, we can’t apply a rate-limit shaper in egress of the same interface.
+When the scheduler applied on an interface is configured with the algorithm HTB, we cannot apply a rate-limit shaper in egress of the same interface.
 In fact, there is no need for a shaper, because the whole traffic bandwidth is limited by the ceiling attribute of the root queue of the hierarchy.

 Commit the configuration: